swelshh/Wakanda_Design_Guidelines/README.md

 ### Naming Conventions
 We don't care about giving the widgets on a page a meaningful ID, but we do want to give them a meaningful name in our code (see examples in the module templates below).

-Here are the prefixes we will use:
+Here are the suffixes we will use:

 * Grid = Grid (eg dayGrid)
 * Button = Btn
 * Text Input = Fld
 * Rich Text = Text
+* Component = Comp

+When working with a datastore class entity, generally name it the same as the class but with the first char lowercase:

+* myClass = ds.MyClass.find(1);

+When working with a datastore class collection, same rule as an entity but suffix with Coll:

+* myClassColl = ds.MyClass.find("id > 5");

 ### Wakanda General